xrdocs/ncs5500/_tutorials/acl-s-on-ncs5500-and-ncs500-bvi-interfaces.md

 </div>

-## TCAM entries with multiple interfaces have ACLs
+## TCAM entries with multiple interfaces having ACLs

 - For ingress ACLs, TCAM entries can be shared between different interfaces in case of same ACL.
 - For egress ACLs, TCAM entries are unique per interface, even for the same ACL.